 UConn ECE Description in High School Catalogs

 This description must be used in your high school’s catalog: UConn Early College Experience (UConn ECE) provides academically motivated students with the opportunity to take university courses while in high school.
-These challenging courses allow students to preview college work, build confidence in their readiness for college, and earn college credits that provide both an academic and a financial head-start on a college degree and other postsecondary opportunities.
+These challenging courses allow students to preview college work, build confidence in their readiness for college, and earn college credits that provide both an academic and a financial head start on a college degree and other postsecondary opportunities.
 UConn ECE Instructors are high school teachers certified by the University.
-UConn ECE faculty foster independent learning, creativity, and critical thinking - all important for success in college and careers.
+UConn ECE Instructors foster independent learning, creativity, and critical thinking - all important for success in college and careers.
 [School name] offers UConn ECE courses in [discipline(s)].
 To support rigorous learning, University of Connecticut academic resources, including library and online classroom access, are available to all UConn ECE Students.

 The Role of the UConn ECE Instructor